 Give your clients a natural-looking extended set using #ibdcontrolgel.
 Watch the entire tutorial on @ibdbeauty’s IGTV.
 Control Gel is available at Nails R Us the beauty warehouse distributor in Toronto.

 Useful Polygel Resources

-Find out what are the main differences between Polygel and Acrylics and find more extensive information about Polygel for nail technicians
+Still curious what are the main differences between Polygel and nail acrylics and find more extensive information about Polygel for nail technicians